 “Profitability and growth go hand-in-hand when it comes to success in business,” explains J.B.
 Maverick of Investopedia.
 “Profit is key to basic financial survival as a corporate entity, while growth is key to profit and long-term success.”

-7. You’re Freed from Chasing Outstanding Invoices
+7. You’re Free from Chasing Outstanding Invoices

 One of the often-overlooked benefits of invoice factoring is that it frees you from the accounts receivable process.
 You no longer have to collect customer payments, send follow-ups, or perform any of the other time-consuming tasks involved with collections.
 Your factoring company handles it for you.
 This allows you to really focus on building a stronger business.

-8. You Reduce Risk of Bad Debts
+8. You Reduce the Risk of Bad Debts

 Many small-business owners don’t think of their invoicing process as extending credit to their clients, but that’s exactly what’s happening.
 It’s a short-term loan; the face value of the invoice amount is your collateral.
 You wouldn’t go to a bank and expect a loan without the bank looking into your history and ability to pay, but that’s what countless small-business owners do when they invoice a customer after work is performed or goods are delivered without performing some kind of audit in advance.
 When you work with a factoring company, they’ll look into your customers’ creditworthiness for you.
 That way, there’s greater assurance payment will be made in full promptly.